convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/lambda file for questions 21-40.md

 * However, this limits the ability of Python programs to take advantage of multiple CPU cores or processors, as only one thread can execute Python bytecode at a time.
 This can be a problem for CPU-bound tasks, where the program could potentially benefit from parallel execution.
 * To mitigate the limitations of the GIL, Python provides several alternatives for achieving concurrency, such as using the ```multiprocessing``` module, which allows you to create separate Python processes that can run in parallel, each with its own GIL.<br>

-32. What is a context manager in Python?
+32. What is a context manager in Python?<br>
 Ans: A context manager in Python is a way to automate the management of resources with the help of the ```with``` statement.
 * It is a way to ensure that resources are properly acquired and released, even in the face of exceptions or other control flow changes.
 This helps prevent resource leaks and errors.
 * The context manager pattern is particularly useful when working with resources that need to be properly acquired and released, such as File objects, Database connections, Locks, Network sockets, Graphical user interface (GUI) elements.<br>